Design Workshop 2013 all ages Chiesa Gesu Lavoratore + IUAV di Venezia Marghera + Venice, Italy

 “The mayor has just given you this abandoned factory.
 He has given you this empty field.
 What do you want to do with it?”

-As a project to between members of members of the Chiesa Gesu Lavoratore (Church of the Working Jesus) and the architecture and urbanism school IUAV di Venezia, the goal was to inspire both practical and fantastical design for abandoned space in Marghera.
+As a project to between members of members of the Chiesa Gesu Lavoratore (Church of the Working Jesus) and the architecture and urbanism school IUAV di Venezia, our goal was to inspire both practical and fantastical design for abandoned space in Marghera.

-Over the course of an evening, where huge amounts of risotto and crepes were consumed, workshop participant presented their drawings to the crowd.
+Over the course of an evening, where huge amounts of risotto and crepes were consumed, people presented their drawings to the crowd.
 Using an overhead projector, the acetate drawings were projected on the wall.
 Whether they were 10 or 50 years old, each person stood in front of the crowd and explained their vision.

 Project direction: Kate Clark and Don Luca

 Collaborators: Lucile Ado, Federica Cat, Andrea Curtoni, Aditya Deshmukh, Cecila Furlan, Irene Guida, Shi Hui, Antonio Sanna, Sofia Zanetti

 Students of IUAV di Venezia EMU program + Members of Chiesa Gesu Lavoratore